pumpkin2011/website2.0/README.md

-A website supported by sinatra
+A website developed by sinatra